and Instructions for Guest Lecturers

 Unless otherwise arranged, the

-class will start with a short interactive session (15 to 20 minutes) that I
+class will start with a short interactive session that I will present.
+After a

 Finish your presentation by